DIAGNijmegen/StreamingCNN/README.md

-# StreamingSGD
+# StreamingCNN
-This repository is an example implementation of Streaming SGD as published here:
+This repository is an example implementation of StreamingCNN as published here:

 - ArXiv 2019 (full paper): ...
 - MIDL 2018 (abstract, proof of concept): https://openreview.net/forum?id=HJ7lIcjoM